ionic-team/ionic-docs/versioned_docs/version-v5/api/img.md

 ---
-title: "Img Tag to Lazy Load Images in Viewport | ion-img Tag"
+title: 'Img Tag to Lazy Load Images in Viewport | ion-img Tag'
-description: "Img tag lazy loads images whenever the tag is in the viewport.
-Utilize this component when generating large lists—as images are only loaded when visible."
+description: 'Img tag lazy loads images whenever the tag is in the viewport.
+Utilize this component when generating large lists—as images are only loaded when visible.'
-sidebar_label: "ion-img"
+sidebar_label: 'ion-img'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';